IUBLibTech/APTrustHelper/README.md

 =============
 Before using the program, you'll need the following.
 * The bagit-java executable, downloaded from https://github.com/LibraryOfCongress/bagit-java.
-* The AP Trust helper tools (Windows only), downloaded from https://sites.google.com/a/aptrust.org/aptrust-wiki/home/partner-tools.
+* The AP Trust helper tools (currently works with Windows only), downloaded from https://sites.google.com/a/aptrust.org/aptrust-wiki/home/partner-tools.
 * A valid configuration file which contains the credentials needed to connect to AP Trust.
 See https://sites.google.com/a/aptrust.org/aptrust-wiki/home/partner-tools for more details on how the config file should be constructed.

 How To Use